netneurolab/neuromaps-mouse/docs/listofmaps.rst

 ------------
 List of Maps
 ------------
-This is a complete list of maps available in the `mousemaps` package.
+This is a complete list of maps available in the `neuromaps_mouse` package.

 ----